danwjoyce/chronosig-www/content/about/_index.md

 This is a particular risk when two distinct and anonymised sources of data are combined or linked.
 For example, assume that in the AHN database there is only one male patient, aged 53, diagnosed with depression living in a particular geographical region (e.g. a top-level postcode such as OX1).
 If this information was combined with, for example, a DVLA database of drivers living at specific streets in OX1 and there was only one male 53 year old driver in that database, one could infer that the 53 year old male patient with depression is the same person who lives at the address contained in the DVLA database.

-For this reason, Akrivia Health Network (AHN) data are never linked to other NHS, public sector or commercial datasets without explicit research ethics committee approval – i.e. above and beyond those processes for the usual approval of AHN projects – in those cases, explicit contingencies have to be put in place to mitigate such identification risks and this usually involves stating that if, on combining the two databases, there are less than a threshold number of patients (for example, 10) then those patients will not be usedm analysed or reported in the combined, linked data set.
+For this reason, Akrivia Health Network (AHN) data are never linked to other NHS, public sector or commercial datasets without explicit research ethics committee approval – i.e. above and beyond those processes for the usual approval of AHN projects – in those cases, explicit contingencies have to be put in place to mitigate such identification risks and this usually involves stating that if, on combining the two databases, there are less than a threshold number of patients (for example, 10) then those patients will not be used analysed or reported in the combined, linked data set.

 For the chrono**sig** project, there will be **no data linkage** with other NHS, public sector or commercial databases.